oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 The length of the Reference will be the same as the Data but we can set an offset, ex: in this line 100.

-The BeginingOfData and EndOfData numbers are bytes.
+The BeginingOfData and EndOfData numbers are bytes by default.
 In datafiles/ReadMe.md you will find how the data is structured and more useful info on how to build the datalines.
+In datafiles/examples_in_float you will find that is possible to pass data in float form.

-You will find an example in this repo, 'input.ASE'
+You will find an example in this repo of 'input.ASE'

 ## Outputs
 The results will be stored on the directory set on configFile.
 If we set /results the output files will be there.
+Be careful that if you run again the program results will overwrite if the same result folder is selected.

-There is a ReadMe.md on /results directory explaining the output files.
+There is a ReadMe.md on /results directory explaining the output files and how to read them.

 ## Licence
 You may find it in a specific licence file.